Mazinger Z vs. The Great General of Darkness: Plot

 Mazinger has some troubles of his own, since Raigon and Birdian are having their way with him.
 The mecha is heavily damaged and Koji quite wounded, but Sayaka's voice on the speaker telling him Shiro's life is in danger gives him the strength he needs to respond to the aggression.
 He destroys both monsters and rushes to be with his brother.

 The Institute is in ruins, and Shiro is unconscious and needs a blood transfusion to survive.
 Koji volunteers, since they share their blood type, despite Yumi's reservations, because Koji has been under great stress during battle and has lost a large amount of blood.
 He will not listen and the procedure takes place moments after.

 Mazinger Z is under extensive repair, but it will take a long time before the robot is completely ready to operate again.
 After the transfusion, Koji and the rest are waiting for Shiro to wake up, when suddenly the lights go out.
 The voice of the prophet is heard, announcing again the end of the world.

 Looking for the source of these words, they come outside and find the ghostly character among the ruins.
 This time, he describes the enemy as the Great General of Darkness and his Seven Mikene Armies, and says that they will strike back.
 After that, Mazinger will be no more and the world will be submerged in the shadows forever.
 In the blink of an eye, he vanishes.
 When Dr. Yumi hears this, he recalls something Dr. Kabuto had told him about a long time ago, describing the same thing the prophet had told.
 He believes that maybe the answer could be in the notes of Koji's late grandfather.

-After Mazinger's intromission, Gorgon goes down to the Mikene underworld to inform the General of Darkness about the situation.
+After Mazinger's intromission, Gorgon goes down to the Mycenae underworld to inform the Great General of Darkness about the situation.
 He finds him upset for the loss of some of his favorite beasts, and demands to know who is responsible for it.
 Gorgon reports that Mazinger had stopped the attacks and that Dr. Hell had had many troubles with him in the past.
-The Dark General then commands General Juuma to take some monsters of his choice to Japan to annihilate the enemy, so that Mikene can see daylight once more.
+The Dark General then commands General Juuma to take some monsters of his choice to Japan to annihilate the enemy, so that Mycenae can see daylight once more.

 Dr. Kabuto's notes confirm what the prophet had said, the enemy has been dormant for thousands of years underground, waiting for the right moment to take over, and Yumi acknowledges that in the current conditions, Mazinger will not be able to defeat them.
 There is no time for hesitations since Juuma and his monsters are approaching Japan.